michaelnisi/manger/README.md

 }
 ```

-To try this from the command-line:
+To try this example on the command-line, you might want to pipe it to [json](https://github.com/trentm/json) like so:
 ```
 node example/entries.js | json
 ```
+Running this again, you should see cached data.

 ## API